 Varnasrama, the Vedic social system

-Introduction | Definition | Analogy of the body | Goals
+Analogy of the body

-Sacraments (samskaras) | Identification of one's varna
+Identification of one's varna

-Destinations | Degradation of the varnasrama
+Degradation of the varnasrama

 Comparison of social systems

-| Further resources
+Further resources

 Until today one's position in an Indian society is based on the birth in a particular family.
 This is known as the so-called "caste system" criticized by many.

-However, this is not the original system but it's degraded form.
+However, this is not the original system but its degraded form.
 The degradation took place gradually over last 5,000 years due to internal and external reasons.
 This gradually destroyed the traditional Vedic civilization with its balanced and natural lifestyle and focus on the spiritual advancement ("simple living, high thinking").

 Society should be simple.
 At the present moment, however, everyone is engaged in technological advancement, which is described in Bhagavad-gita as ugra-karma--extremely severe endeavor.
 This ugra-karma is the cause of agitation within the human mind.
 Men are engaging in many sinful activities and becoming degraded.
 In this way they are spoiling their lives.

 This system is not limited to India, it is universal.
 It is not, however, universally recognized.
+For example in Medieval Evropě was spread so-called doctrine of triple people who were basically brahmanas or priests (lat. oratores), ksatriyas - warrirors (bellatores) and vaisyas together with sudras, or workers (laboratores).

-Nowadays these activities unfortunately have low priority.
+Nowadays these activities unfortunately got a low priority.
 Many problems of modern society stem from their neglect as well as from the wrong division of society which does not employ people according to their qualities and inclinations.
 It also does not provide proper training to develop them.
 Human culture does not begin unless one accepts the principles of varnasrama-dharma.

-The original system is created by Krsna,
+The original system is created by Krsna, the Supreme Personality of Godhead Himself (Bhagavad-gita 4.13):

-tasya kartaram api mam
+tasya kartAram api mAm

-viddhy akartaram avyayam
+viddhy akartAram avyayam

 catuh-varnyam--the four divisions of human society; maya--by Me; srstam--created; guna--of quality; karma--and work; vibhagasah--in terms of division; tasya--of that; kartaram--the father; api--although; mam--Me; viddhi--you may know; akartaram--as the nondoer; avyayam--unchangeable.